 Ashok Namdev Kamthane is a retired Associate Professor of the Department of Electronics and Telecommunication Engineering, S. G. G. S. Institute of Engineering and Technology, Nanded, Maharashtra, India.
 An academic with 37 years of teaching experience, he has authored more than a dozen books and presented several technical papers at national and international conferences.
 He has earned a first class in ME (Electronics) from S. G. G. S. College of Engineering and Technology.
-His ME dissertation work from Bhabha Atomic Research Centre, Trombay, Mumbai, was on development of the hardware and software using 8051 (8-bit microcontroller) Acoustic Transceiver System required in submarines.
+His ME dissertation work from Bhabha Atomic Research Center, Trombay, Mumbai, was on development of the hardware and software using 8051 (8-bit microcontroller) Acoustic Transceiver System required in submarines.

-Amit Ashok Kamthane is a Software Engineer (Python Developer) at HCL, Pune.
-Recently in 2017, he worked as Research Assistant at National Centre for Aerospace Innovation and Research, IIT Bombay.
-In the past, he was associated as a lecturer with S. G. G. S. Institute of Engineering and Technology, Nanded and as an Assistant Professor with P. E. S. Modern College, Pune.
+Amit Ashok Kamthane is a Research Assistant at National Centre for Aerospace Innovation and Research, IIT Bombay.
+In the past, he was associated as a lecturer with S. G. G. S. Institute of Engineering and Technology, Nanded and as an Assistant Professor with P. E. S Modern College, Pune.
 He completed his ME (Computer Science and Engineering) from M. G. M. College of Engineering and BE (Computer Science and Engineering) in first class from G. H. Raisoni College of Engineering, Pune.
 A computer programming enthusiast, he also imparts corporate training.